Restore Your Smile with Extractions

 Your extraction will be as painless as possible.
 Both Dr. Whittle and Dr. Sackman are exceptionally skilled at giving painless yet profound anesthesia.

-Any surgery including extractions will result in a certain amount of discomfort afterwards.
+Any surgery including extractions will result in a certain amount of discomfort afterward.
 It is important for your comfort and proper healing that you follow all instructions after the procedure.
 This will include proper diet, ice pack and pressure, and appropriate and consistent use of prescribed pain medications.

 Why does my tooth need to be extracted?